seanbreckenridge/clone-repos/README.md

 To run this quickly on new machines, I setup an alias in my dotfiles like:

-`alias cr="python3 -m pip install 'git+https://github.com/seanbreckenridge/clone-repos' && clone-repos"`
+`alias cr="python3 -m pip install --break-system-packages 'git+https://github.com/seanbreckenridge/clone-repos' && clone-repos -B"`

 ### Tests